 Implied: The right to rebuild the city—the national administrative center (cf. Ezra 7:25-26)—is implicit in the authorization to set up a judicial system at a central place, based on the law of God.

 The previous decrees of Cyrus and Darius already implicitly authorized the Jews to rebuild their cities.
-The following also prove that construction of the walls began before Nehemiah arrived.
+The following also prove that the construction of the walls began before Nehemiah arrived.

 (1) When Nehemiah arrived, he inspected the wall (Neh.
 2:15).
 The next verse refers to “the priests … who did the work”.
 This must have been work on the wall as the temple was completed 70 years earlier in 515 BC (Ezra 6:13-18).

 (2) Nehemiah repaired the walls in only 52 days (Neh.
 6:15).
-This implies that work have been done before, for it is unlikely that the damage caused in 586 BC, together with the neglect of the next 150 years, could be reversed in less than two months while battling constantly with opposition.
+This implies that work has been done before, for it is unlikely that the damage caused in 586 BC, together with the neglect of the next 150 years, could be reversed in less than two months while battling constantly with opposition.

 (3) Some Persian officers complained to Artaxerxes that “the Jews … are rebuilding that rebellious and wicked city; they are finishing the walls…” (Ezra 4:12).
 The letter requested the king to put a stop to the work, which he did (vs. 23).
 Since no such interruption is recorded in the book of Nehemiah and because Nehemiah completed the walls of the city within 52 days, this was not an interruption of Nehemiah’s work on the walls.
 Since Nehemiah finished the walls, this interruption, and therefore this work on the walls, occurred prior to Nehemiah.